-In HEC-RAS models, a lateral structure is often used to establish a connection between 1D river reach and a storage area/2D flow area for flow exchanges.
-A lateral structure is to be added to the model by assigning a river station value slightly smaller than its immediate upstream cross section (Figure 1).
+In HEC-RAS models, a lateral structure (LS) is often used to establish a connection between 1D river reach (upstream end of a lateral structure) and a storage area/2D flow area/another 1D river each (downstream end of a lateral structure, or Tailwater) for flow exchanges.
+A lateral structure is to be added to the model by assigning a river station value slightly smaller than its immediate upstream cross section in HEC-RAS Geometric Data Editor (Figure 1).

 For a 1D river reach in HEC-RAS, there is only one single WSE value at a cross section but these WSE values vary along river profile direction.
 Different HW position settings will determine how a lateral structure is to be “connected” or “correlated” to cross sections, which will in turn impact how headwater elevations (WSE of cross sections) along river profile are interpolated and applied to lateral structure weir equations.
 Apparently, if the cross sections have the same downstream reach lengths for LOB, Channel, and ROB, a HW position of left/right overbank or next to left/right bank station does not matter since no matter which position is selected, the “connection” between cross sections and a lateral structure is not to make a difference.